malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 # Consciousness

-The Visceral Loop has important implications for understanding consciousness, particularly in its _access consciousness_ interpretation (Block, 1995).
+The Visceral Loop has important implications for understanding consciousness, particularly in terms of the data content of conscious experience - ie: what we are aware of versus what we are not.
 Three examples of the descriptive power of the Visceral Loop in relation to human consciousness are presented here.

 ## Concluding oneself as conscious